minimaxir/imgbeddings/README.md

 - This package only works with image data intentionally as opposed to leveraging CLIP's ability to link image and text.
 For downstream tasks, using your own text in conjunction with an image will likely give better results. (e.g. if training a model on an image embeddings + text embeddings, feed both and let the model determine the relative importance of each for your use case)

 For more miscellaneous design notes, see [DESIGN.md](DESIGN.md).

+## See Also

+- [Sentence Transformers](https://sbert.net/index.html), which has a [wrapper around CLIP](https://sbert.net/examples/applications/image-search/README.html) that supports Image-to-Image search.

 ## License